Keep Air Clean

 Oil-based paints contain solvents that evaporate easily and give off fumes.
 Water-based latex paint has better color retention and releases less pollution into the air.

-Cleaning solvents, paints, stains and even personal care products can emit toxic or otherwise harmful fumes.
+Cleaning solvents, paints, stains and even personal care products with VOCs can emit toxic or otherwise harmful fumes.
 Avoid such items whenever possible, especially in winter when ventilation to the outside is limited.

 - Check for fever with a digital thermometer